menglongguo/website/_projects/TRIHand.md

 <details><summary>[Click for Electronics Details]</summary>

-A control glove was design to map the user's joint command to the hand.
+A control glove was designed to map the user's joint command to the hand.
 The user would move the hand and the potentiometers attached to the arduino will map the joint space of the human hand to that of the robot.
 The arduino also reports the joint position and current (both commanded and actual) to the computer to be live-plotted in matlab for troubleshooting and data-collection.